-For centuries, the Aurora Borealis, or Northern Lights, have captivated onlookers and given birth to countless myths and legends about their origin and meaning.
+For centuries, the Northern Lights, or ‘Merry Dancers’ as they’re known in Orkney, have captivated onlookers and given birth to countless myths and legends about their origin and meaning.

-Nowadays we understand that our so-called ‘Merry Dancers’ are caused by charged solar particles colliding with atoms in the Earth’s atmosphere, but the spectacle of the Northern Lights remains awe-inspiring.
+Nowadays, we know that the Aurora Borealis are caused by charged solar particles colliding with atoms in the Earth’s atmosphere, but the spectacle of the Northern Lights remains awe-inspiring.

 If you’re planning a bit of aurora hunting in Orkney, then the Orkney Aurora Group on Facebook is a great place to start.
-Members post regular updates on the potential for a display, and you’ll even get real time information and images from those ‘out in the field’, tracking down a sighting of the Northern Lights.
+Members post regular updates on the potential for a display, and you’ll even get real time information and images from those ‘out in the field’, tracking down a sighting of the Merry Dancers.

 Favourite locations include the coastline at Birsay and at the Broch of Gurness.
 Inganess bay and Wideford Hill, both just outside Kirkwall, are easily accessible too – essentially anywhere with a clear view north is worth a visit.